 Data that's backed up by Spanning is isolated from the customer network and cannot be infected or propagate an infection.

-SaaS office productivity platforms such as G Suite or Microsoft Office 365 are also vulnerable to malware attacks, and Google or Microsoft may not be able to roll back your files to a pre-infected state.
+SaaS productivity platforms such as Google Workspace or Microsoft 365 are also vulnerable to malware attacks, and Google or Microsoft may not be able to roll back your files to a pre-infected state.

 ENDPOINT AND CLOUD ISOLATED RECOVERY

 - Removing laptop infection requires reformatting and results in lost data.